Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 -   **`.command.out`**: Regular output (stdout) by the process task
 -   **`.command.sh`**: The command that was run by the process task call
 -   **`.exitcode`**: The exit code resulting from the command

+While these file are not required now, you may need to interrogate them to troubleshoot issues later.

 !!!question "Exercise"